-- Fund can be retained centrally to support schools with falling rolls where the 2022 SCAP (school capacity survey) shows that school places will be required in the subsequent 3 to 5 years.
+- Fund can be retained centrally to support schools with falling rolls where the most recent SCAP (school capacity survey) shows that school places will be required in 2025 to 2026 or the subsequent 2 years.
 The Schools Forum should agree both the value of the top slice and the criteria for allocation, and the local authority should regularly update the Schools Forum on the use of the funding. - Criteria for allocating funding should contain clear trigger points for qualification and a clear formula for calculating allocations. - Any falling rolls funds remaining at the end of the financial year should be reported to Schools Forum.
-Funding can only be carried forward to the following funding period, if Authority is an overall surplus.
+Funding can only be carried forward to the following funding period, if the Authority is an overall surplus.
 As with any other centrally retained budget and local authorities can choose to use it specifically for falling rolls.